theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 # Engine.jsx

-Welcome to the root of our project!
+Welcome to the root of the project!
 Every thing that makes Project-Alpha tick is routed through this file.
 There is a lot going on in this file, so we will break it into categories to understand the role and order of everything inside.

 The flow of this file is as follows: